The Lingo You Need to Understand in Order to Work on Campus

-College Work Option (CWS) - A student employment program for non-aided U.S. citizen students or aided and non-aided non-U.S. citizens.
+College Work Option (CWS) - An institutional need-based employment program for aided U.S. citizens and non-U.S. citizens.
 College Work Option aligns similarly with the policies and procedures of the Federal Work Study program.

 College Funded Jobs - Campus-based student jobs where funds used to pay the student are provided by a budget allocation to the department from the College.
 College Funded Jobs coincide with the work aid provided in a student's need-based financial aid package.
 College Funded Jobs are paid at the College's standard hourly wage, or Federal Minimum Wage.
 Students may work up to 10 hours per week across all College Funded Jobs in which they work in that week.

 Department - An administrative or academic office on campus.
 Nearly all departments on campus hire students as employees in some capacity.